iaincollins/parliament-hack-2013/README.md

 NB: For lords the URL format for member pages is: http://www.publications.parliament.uk/pa/ld201314/ldhansrd/ldallfiles/peers/lord_hansard_5355_od.html

-Thanks to @stephen_abbot for explaining a bit about the API's and walking me through the significance of some of the values!
+Thanks to @stephen_abbott for explaining a bit about the API's and walking me through the significance of some of the values!